Chelmsford deserves world class infrastructure and I am demanding that it is delivered.

 Chelmsford Commuters must get the real improvements we need.
 Chelmsford train users have suffered delays and overcrowding for many years.
 Chelmsford station is the busiest two platform station outside London.
 At the new station, fast trains will be able to overtake stopping services so more trains will be able to use the entire Great Eastern Main Line network into London Liverpool Street.
 A limit is in place so that no more than 2,500 homes can be built at Beaulieu and North East Chelmsford without the station.

-£1.5 billion of new trains will be rolling out over 2019/20. years.
-This will significantly reduce the number of delays as old and obsolete trains and carriages regularly break down.
+Later this year and through 2020 we will see new trains and carriages through Chelmsford.
+This £1.5 billion project will significantly reduce the number of delays as old and obsolete trains and carriages regularly break down.
 They will also deliver a 40% increase in seats.
 There will be free high quality WiFi on all new and refurbished trains, and at every station.

 Potholes and damaged pavements are a significant issue in parts of Chelmsford.
 If you know of any area that is a particular concern, please do email me and I will raise it with Essex County Council.
 It would help if you can attach photographs.

 New homes must be accompanied by new infrastructure.
-The new school and Beaulieu Park is set to be Essex’s first Through School, improvements are planned at the hospital and a new GP surgery is on its way.
+The new school at Beaulieu Park is set to be Essex’s first Through School, improvements are being delivered at the hospital including a new A&E “Emergency Village” and a new GP surgery is on its way.
 In addition, Chelmsford City Council has established a “Community Infrastructure Levy” which is paid by developers of new housing.
 The funds are used towards a wide variety of infrastructure projects including additional sports facilities, the “Family Hub” advice service, security improvements, and facilities for local charities and youth clubs.